ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

 #.
 Diagonalization of Fock matrix and formation of new density matrix.

-While the last step formally scales with the *third power* of the dimension of the Fock matrix, it is usually the formation of this matrix itself in step 2 that is the most time-consuming.
+While the last step formally scales with the *third power* of the dimension of the Fock matrix, it is usually the formation of the matrix itself in step 2 that is the most time-consuming.
 The formation of the Fock matrix and in particular the computation of the electron-repulsion integrals (ERIs) are natural targets for code optimization